wp-plugins/bepro-listings/readme.txt

 = Popular Uses =

-This plugin is best utilized by those looking to implement listing type features into their own custom design.
+BePro Listings can be applied to any listings scenario.
+It's designed to be modular and flexible, facilitating custom combinations, as you integrate it into your current theme.
 Setup core wordpress featues, as well as new aspects like, # of uploads, default search distance, and item page details.
 With our buddypress option, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

 	* Store Finder - List your stores or shop including, location and contact details
 	* Directory - Employee, staff, members, pets, car, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of directory listings site